Alonso-Sainz/Flight-Price-Prediction/README.md

-Flight price Data Analysis using Linear Regression, Decision Tree Regressor, and Random Forest.
+Flight price Data Analysis using 10 different Machine Learning methods.

 The Data used was obtained for free through Kagle you can check the data at the following link: https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction